YeonSphere/XyrethAI/README.md

 # Seokhwa AI Project

 ## Overview
-This project aims to create a fully interactive AI that can interact with both the OS and browser, featuring a small female character for UI navigation.
+This project aims to create a fully interactive AI that can interact with both the OS and browser, featuring a small male character for UI navigation.

 ## Directory Structure
 - `config/`: Configuration files